 SBSE - Search-Based Software Engineering

-Search-Based Software Engineering (SBSE) is the application of search algorithms to the solution of software engineering tasks.
-Evolutionary computation is a foundation of SBSE, and since 2002 the SBSE track at GECCO has provided an opportunity to present SBSE research to the evolutionary computation community, and for SBSE to be informed by advances in evolutionary computation.
+Search-Based Software Engineering (SBSE) is the application of search algorithms and strategies to the solution of software engineering problems.
+Evolutionary computation is a foundation of SBSE, and since 2002 the SBSE track at GECCO has provided the unique opportunity to present SBSE research in the widest context of the evolutionary computation community.
+Last but not least, participating to the SBSE track and, more generally, to GECCO allow to be informed by advances in evolutionary computation, new cutting edge meta-heuristic ideas, novel search strategies, approaches and findings.

 We invite papers that address problems in the software engineering domain through the use of heuristic search techniques.
 We particularly encourage papers demonstrating novel search strategies or the application of SBSE techniques to new problems in software engineering.
 Papers may also address the use of methods and techniques for improving the applicability and efficacy of search-based techniques when applied to software engineering problems.
-While empirical results are important, papers that do not contain results - but instead present new approaches, concepts, or theory - are also very welcome.
+While empirical results are important, papers that do not contain strong empirical results - but instead present new sound approaches, concepts, or theory - are also very welcome.
+Moreover, this year for the first time we encourage the submission of both full papers and poster-only papers describing negative results as well as industrial reports on the practical use of search-based approaches.
+Moreover poster-only papers presenting frameworks/tools for search-based software engineering are also welcomed.

 As an indication of the wide scope of the field, search techniques include, but are not limited to: